Blogger: Joseph Clay

 - Weather – I hate winter.
 My left side from waist down suffered a traumatic injury in 1977.
 I’ve had more surgeries on that hip, knee, leg, ankle, and foot than I can count.
 Getting through a metal detector is always fun with all the plates, screws, and wires that hold me together.
 The cold weather along with dampness (rain, snow, ice) causes it all to become stiff, ache and hurt, my fused ankle gives me the most fits.
 My limp becomes more prominent, which leads to spasms in my back.
 Now January and February or the coldest months, March and April or damp, all four are gloomy.
 Toss in the fact when I’m in a high level of pain, I’m irritable as hell, so I stay away from people, and expect people to stay away from me.

-- The Government (IRS) -Since the early nineties the IRS and myself haven’t seen eye to eye on nothing.
+- The Government (IRS) since the early nineties the IRS and myself haven’t seen eye to eye on nothing.
 It got better for a while, meaning we left each other alone.
 During this time we keep a watchful eye on one another.
 More or less laying in wait for the other to pounce so we could counter.
 Well as we know April is tax time and the fun began.
 The IRS didn’t like the weasel maneuver I pulled to get around the laws and withdrew my entire pension before 59-1/2 or whatever the appropriate age is.
 All I know it ain’t 56 and that was how old I was when I received the payout.
-To appease them I reinvested some of the money, opening a couple of small business that allowed me to hire people or help them with their business start-up by contracting them to provide services for my companies.
-That is a good thing right?
-Well this year rolled around and guess what, The IRS didn’t like the way I did that either as it was all tied back to my name.
-Duh, it’s my money so why wouldn’t it be.
-So I’m in the process of closing the small business down, restructuring them under one name and reopening them.
-All because the Federal Government can tell you what you can do with your own damn money.
-I pay my fair share in taxes, but when you hit me with tax bill that is more than my house is worth, after I have paid about the same figure throughout the year.
-It ain’t happening!
+Not going to get into all of it so here is a quick summary.
+They claimed I owed x amount of money.
+I claimed I didn’t.
+It took a an accountant and last nine years of tax returns to convince them of this.
+When it was all said and done they owed me money.
+That would make the normal person happy, but with me it was an aggravation that could have been avoided and added more stress to the already stressful month.

 - Legal Issues – Last year in February, me and several others got hit with a civil damages law suit that steamed from a company we all use to work for.
 I hadn’t worked for this particular place since 1998.
 After contacting my personal attorney in Georgia, where the law suite originated, he handled the rest getting me in contact with the corporate lawyers of the company that we all were employed by.
-I figured that I was clear for being severed papers at the house.
+I figured that I was clear for being severed papers at the house this year.
 Wrong.
 I was served papers to appear in child support court in February of this year, almost to the date of last years special delivery.
 It appears that Georgia changed the law so they had to re-figure what I owed.
 The kicker, the subpoena had an attachment from Georgia that told me how much that was.
 Going to court was a waste of my time and money.
 All they did was tell me what was written on the documentation from Georgia that was the attachment.
-The only reason that I had to appear, so they could charge me $145.00 in court cost.
-I have two ex wives, well three, but I got custody of the last child.
-Both cases or from Georgia, but they bring me to court on separate dates.
-Seems like an inefficient way to do business, not to them as this is all about money, so each visit comes with a $145.00 court cost.
-But hey I got a surprise for all involved, and I do mean all.
+All they wanted was the $145.0 court coast which you pay no matter the outcome.
+I have two cases from Georgia, they won’t schedule the court dates on the same date.
+That way they can collect $145.0 x 2 instead of one fee.

 Here are a few other things I do to combat the stress and anger that the first quarter of every year brings on.